dt-developers/camara-sdk.py/readme.md

 Dependencies
 ============

-This library / cli only relies on the *requests* library.
+This library uses python 3.10 (due [union types](https://peps.python.org/pep-0604/)) and otherwise only depends on the *requests* library.

 Next Steps